What Not to Pack for a Safari: 11 Mistakes to Avoid in 2026

 The Science of Safari Colors

-You’ve likely heard you should wear neutral colors to blend in.
-But there is a specific reason to avoid dark blue and black.
-These colors attract Tsetse flies, biting insects prevalent in the woodlands of Tanzania and Kenya.
+You've likely heard you should wear neutral colors to blend in.
+But there's a specific reason to avoid dark blue and black: these colors attract Tsetse flies, the biting insects prevalent in the woodlands of Tanzania and Kenya.
 Their bite is painful and can penetrate denim.

 The Fix